 We recommend you find the balance of protein vs energy that allows you to perform well in the gym and recover.
-Before ratcheting up your protein % further in pursuit of body recomposition, make sure you can sustain your current macros for a week without rebound bingeing.
+Before ratcheting up your protein % further in pursuit of body recomposition, ensure you can sustain your current macros for a week without rebound bingeing.

-Slow and steady is better than pushing so hard that you ‘fall off the wagon’ and face down in a box of doughnuts or polishing off a jar of peanut butter regularly.
+Slow and steady is better than pushing so hard that you ‘fall off the wagon’ and face down in a box of doughnuts or regularly polishing off a jar of peanut butter.

-How should I eat and exercise if I want to gain size and strength?
+How should I eat and exercise to gain size and strength?

 Gaining size and strength is mainly about eating more, doing more volume in the gym and moving less so you can conserve calories.